ledpup/ClimateExplorer/README.md

 ### Done

+- 2022-05-19: Display the heating score as the map markers for each location on the map
+- 2022-05-19: Changed to use DPBlazorMap as the leaflet Blazor component
 - 2022-05-15: GHGs (CO2, CH4, etc) data and graphs
 - 2022-04-25: Naviagation history in the browser (can go backward/forward) + supports bookmarking
 - 2022-04-25: Climate stripes. https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes